 - The puppy home environment is clean and the pups live in the home and not in a kennel or barn.
 Emphasis is placed on socializing pups before placement.

-- They are firmly committed to improving the breed first and foremost and NOT supplementing their income.
-Always ASK how may litters they have had in the past year.
-One or two litters is acceptable.
-More than this is an indicator that someone is in it for the money.
+- They are firmly committed to improving the breed first and foremost.
+Ask how may litters they have had in the past year.
 If the breeder gets snarky when asked questions… MOVE ON.

 - Conscientious breeders ask a lot of questions that you might find personal in nature and they may be hesitant to sell you a puppy until getting to know you a bit better.
 Do not take offence.
 Dedicated breeders are genuinely interested in finding quality homes for their puppies.